Insights

 The basics on how to choose the right fund when it comes to KiwiSaver

-Generally, most KiwiSaver providers will offer to invest your savings in a conservative, balanced, growth or aggressive fund, although there are some other more specialised ones available (e.g. real estate or Australasian equities).
+Generally, most KiwiSaver providers will offer to invest your savings in a conservative, balanced, growth or aggressive (high growth) fund, although there are some other more specialised ones available (e.g. real estate or Australasian equities).
 Each one invests in different things that have varying levels of risk.

 For example, a growth fund may invest over 70% of its funds in growth assets (like shares) and therefore will have the highest risk.
 However, it’s likely to deliver the highest returns in the long term.
 A conservative fund on the other hand will likely invest 80% or more in ‘income assets’ (such as cash or bonds) and therefore carries lower risk.
 But it’s also likely to deliver lower returns in the long term.